oslabs-beta/Privateer/README.md

   - Run the command `kubectl get pods --namespace=monitoring` and note the names of your Prometheus and Grafana pods.
   - Navigate to the Privateer root directory in your terminal and run the command `
   - Run the command `kubectl port-forward [YOUR PROMETHEUS POD NAME] 9090:9090 -n monitoring` to make your Prometheus pod accessible on port 9090.
-  - Run the command `kubectl port-forward [YOUR GRAFANA POD NAME] --namespace=<yournamespace> 3000:3000`to make your Grafana pod accessible on port 3000.
+  - Run the command `kubectl port-forward [YOUR GRAFANA POD NAME] 3000:3000 -n monitoring`to make your Grafana pod accessible on port 3000.

 - Do first thing
 - Do second thing